 RSE, RSHE and PSHE terminology guide

 The Relationships Education, RSE, and Health Education (England) Regulations 2019 have made Relationships Education compulsory in all primary schools.
-A male, female, or intersex label assigned to a person when they are born… education is not compulsory in primary schools.
+Sex education is not compulsory in primary schools.

-All primary school children will be required to To gain an understanding of new things. about relationships and health which comprises of two distinct area:
+All primary school children will be required to learn about relationships and health which comprises of two distinct area: